weifengliu-ssslab/Benchmark_SpMV_using_CSR/README.md

 # SpMV on Heterogeneous Processors using the CSR Format

-This is the source code of paper "Speculative Segmented Sum for Sparse Matrix-Vector Multiplication on Heterogeneous Processors" submitted to "Parallel Computing", an Elsevier journal.
+This is the source code of paper "Speculative Segmented Sum for Sparse Matrix-Vector Multiplication on Heterogeneous Processors" submitted to Elsevier journal "Parallel Computing".

 Contact: Weifeng Liu (weifeng.liu _at_ nbi.ku.dk) and/or Brian Vinter (vinter _at_ nbi.ku.dk).